I've said it once and I'll say it again, what's with all the It-girls creating Erewhon smoothies?

 Kenny J is the newest member of the socialite smoothie club (that's what I’m calling them from now on) joining the likes of Sofia Richie Grainge, who partnered with the brand earlier this year to create a £16.60 ($21) Sweet Cherry Smoothie, her older sis Kourt, who made a detox option in collaboration with her wellness brand Poosh called the ‘Poosh Detox Smoothie’, Olivia Rodrigo who promoted her album Guts with a comical healthy blend titled "Good 4 ur GUTS” and Bella Hadid who blended her Kin Organics drink together to make something called a Kinsicle.

+"As I stood there, I had plenty of time to ponder the meaning of life and wonder if Hailey Bieber herself had blessed each smoothie with her presence.
+I finally threw in the towel after 10 minutes.
+Desperation kicked in, and I made a beeline for the pre-made smoothie fridge.
+My prize?
+A peanut-butter banana smoothie.
+Not Hailey-approved, but it was practically glowing with organic goodness.
+As I handed over nearly twenty dollars for it, I was still questioning my life choices."

+So how did it taste?
+"Do you know what?
+It was insanely good," explains Natalie.
+"Like, mind-blowingly, out-of-this-world, how-did-they-make-bananas-taste-this-divine good.
+I sipped on my overpriced elixir, wondering if maybe, just maybe, the real magic of Erewhon was making you doubt your sanity just enough to appreciate the pure bliss of a really good smoothie."

-And there you have it folks, we now live in a world where a bank-breaking smoothie collaboration puts you at the top of the socialite podium and although I really, truly desperately want to be horrified and mad, I kind of love it…
+And there you have it folks, we now live in a world where a bank-breaking smoothie collaboration puts you at the top of the socialite podium and although I really, truly desperately want to be horrified, I kind of love it…